frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       | If translated names of products, items, locations, etc they will be used.
       | The default value is en_US.

-    * odoo.company: Company name for which to create purchase quotation and manufacturing orders
+    * | odoo.company: Company name for which to create purchase quotation and manufacturing orders.

+    * | odoo.singlecompany:
+      | When false (the default) the connector downloads all allowed companies for the odoo integration
+        user.
+      | When true the connector only downloads the data of the configured odoo.company.

     * | odoo.filter_export_purchase_order: Python filter expression for the
         automatic export of purchase orders.